Curreso/Termisharp-Engine/README.md

 There are different types of values in Termisharp, that are also present in C#.

 ` TextColor `
 TextColor is a value and property of the ` Text ` class.
-Using Text.SetColor(string color), allows you to choose from 14 different text colors.
+Using Text.SetColor(ConsoleColor color), allows you to choose from 14 different text colors.
 TextColor uses ConsoleColor values.
 * Black
 * Blue
 * Cyan